-Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network covered Part A and Part B services or in-network and out-of-network covered Part A and Part B services combined.
-Amounts you pay for your Medicare Part A and Part B premiums and prescription drugs do not count toward the maximum out-of-pocket amount.
+Maximum Out-of-Pocket Amount - The most that you pay out of pocket during the calendar year for in-network covered Part A and Part B services.
+Your plan also has a combined MOOP for services received in-network and out-of-network.
+Amounts you pay for Medicare Part A and Part B premiums and prescription drugs do not count toward the maximum out-of-pocket amount.